jasmax/DevOpsWithDocker/README.md

 f00597f87827   nginx                           "/docker-entrypoint.…"   3 minutes ago   Exited (0) 32 seconds ago             gallant_sinoussi
 184a93ec8a46   nginx                           "/docker-entrypoint.…"   3 minutes ago   Exited (0) 32 seconds ago             determined_goldstine
 6a4f0ed525f3   nginx                           "/docker-entrypoint.…"   7 minutes ago   Up 7 minutes                80/tcp    compassionate_lewin

+*Exercise 1.2: Cleanup
+We've left containers and a image that won't be used anymore and are taking space, as docker ps -as and docker images will reveal.

+Clean the docker daemon from all images and containers.

+Submit the output for docker ps -a and docker images*

+C:\Users\User>docker ps -a
+CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES

+C:\Users\User>docker images
+REPOSITORY               TAG            IMAGE ID       CREATED       SIZE